Your absence has gone through me

 What is a Celebrant?

 A Celebrant is a person who seeks to meet the needs of families during a time of loss.
 Celebrants serve by providing a personalized funeral or memorial service which deeply reflects the life and personality of the deceased.
-A Celebrant offers a non-clerical alternative to a service for families who are not affiliated with a church or who do not wish to have a traditional religious funeral service.
+A Celebrant offers a non-clerical alternative for families who are not affiliated with a church or who do not wish to have a traditional religious funeral service.

 What does a Celebrant provide?